aydinbattal/FoodOracle/README.md

 * Implement working timed notifications that will remind users.
 * Task may be divided further if the workload is too high.
 * Design of the page that will be required for these functions with Deep.
+* Implement a Map View where user can search for nearby restaurants etc.

 ### Deep (991584445)
 * Oversee the general layout and design of the app for the project with included inputs from Karan and Aydin.